 Metastasis is common in osteosarcoma.
 This type of cancer easily spreads to other areas of the body, especially the lungs.

 The first sign of osteosarcoma in dogs is usually discomfort in the affected bone.
-If a limb is affected, the dog will limp or holding up the affected limb.
-At first, it may seem like a minor injury.
+If a limb is affected, the dog may limp or hold up the affected limb, indicating pain.
+At first, this may seem like a minor injury.
 However, it typically will not improve with treatment and rest.

-In time, the affected area may become swollen and tender to the touch.
+Limping or favoring a leg is commonly a sign of injury.
+Less frequently, these behaviors may indicate a more serious problem.
+If your dog's discomfort does not ease with time and rest, its symptoms should be carefully evaluated by a veterinarian.
+As osteosarcoma progresses, the affected area may become swollen and tender to the touch.
 The bone may eventually fracture without any actual injury.
-These fractures will not heal with treatment the way normal fractures do.
+Fractures of cancerous bone will not heal with treatment the way normal breaks do.

 Diagnosing Osteosarcoma in Dogs

 Osteosarcoma may be presumptively diagnosed based upon radiographic evidence.
-Bony tumors often have a mottled appearance that can clearly be seen.
+Bony tumors often have a mottled appearance that can be seen.
 However, a tissue sample is needed to make a definitive diagnosis.
-Your veterinarian may be able to perform the additional tests needed.
-Or, you may be referred to a veterinary specialist like an orthopaedic surgeon or oncologist.
+Your veterinarian may be able to perform the additional tests.
+Or, you may be referred to a veterinary specialist like an orthopedic surgeon or oncologist.

 A bone biopsy may be performed to collect a cross-section of bone at the site of the suspected tumor.
 However, taking a sample of bone may further weaken the compromised bone and lead to fractures.
 Some vets prefer to do a needle biopsy and take a smaller piece of tissue from within the bone.
 This may be enough tissue for a pathologist to diagnose osteosarcoma.